jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 ## Compile OpenBlas for Android

+The following instructions were tested on commit SHA 99880f7.
+But they should work in more recent versions.

 #### Download source

 ```
 git clone https://github.com/xianyi/OpenBLAS
 ```

-When I was compiling this code, the most recent commit	 had SHA 99880f7.
-I believe these instructions should work with most recent code versions.
-But if you face any problem, you can checkout this specific version.

 #### Add the Android toolchain to your path